guillemsarda/react-state-management-with-rxjs/README.md

 \* If it throws an error when installing, run `npm i --legacy-peer-deps`, instead.

-**I used this great article https://isamatov.com/react-rxjs-shared-state/ to polish some things that I wasn't doing properly when subscribing.**
+**When starting, I used this rgreat article https://isamatov.com/react-rxjs-shared-state/ to polish some things that I wasn't doing properly when subscribing.**